erumi321/Hades2BlindAccessibility/README.md

     * To access open the inventory then press the inventory button again, default controls are:
         * Gamepad: D-pad right then D-pad right
         * Keyboard: I then I
-* Final Boss's instant kill move instead deals 50 damage
+* Final Boss's instant kill move instead deals 50 damage (Original creation by PonyWarrior)
 * The Arcana Card's descriptions, prices, and whether they are turned on or off are read in the shrine's menu

 # TODO